As they walk along a beautiful, well kept trail, many people don’t stop to think how the trail

 - The New Jersey Highlands Trail Crew does regular maintenance on trails in Jenny Jump State Forest in Warren County, NJ as well as occasional maintenance on The Highlands Trail in western New Jersey (Hunterdon and Warren Counties)

-- The Appalachian Trail Shelter Watchers are individual/couple volunteers who sign up for a specific time period to inspect and maintain the Leroy Smith Shelter, privy, and campsite just off the Appalachian Trail near Katellan in Northampton County.
-There are available assignments throughout the year (every week during season, every other week in off season)
+- The Appalachian Trail Shelter Watchers are individual/couple volunteers who sign up for a specific time period to inspect and maintain the Leroy Smith and Kirkridge Shelters, privies, and campsites just off the Appalachian Trail in Northampton and Monroe Counties.
+There are available assignments throughout the year (every week during season, every other week in off season).

-- The Appalachian Trail Corridor Monitors are individual/couple volunteers who work in one of 7 small teams to do work maintaining the Appalachian Trail boundary corridor along our 15 mile section.
+- The Appalachian Trail Corridor Monitors are individual/couple volunteers who work in small teams to do work maintaining the Appalachian Trail boundary corridor along our 2 sections.
 It is generally done only one or two days per year.
 This is challenging, off trail work for the more adventurous.